aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB02.md

-# LAB 02 - Building and deploying your application in HA environment
+# Lab 2: CloudAlbum with 3-tier architecture and high availability

-Before we go to the serverless application architecture, let's deploy our application into the High Availability Applciation Architecture environment to see the obvious differences from the hostbased environment.
+Before we go to the serverless application architecture, let's deploy our application into the High Availability Applciation Architecture environment to see the obvious differences from the host based environment and serverless environment.

 So, we'll deploy the CloudAlbum application with HA(high availability) architecture in the Amazon Web Services environment.

 ## In this lab cover..

-> 그림 추가 필요 (s3 frontend)

 <img src=./images/lab02-eb-diagram.png width=700>